Prince7195/react-scotch-cars/README.md

 step3: go to the location where to create an react app and use the cmd  " create-react-app my-react-app --script-version=react-script-ts "

+step4: npm start

-step4: for routing use " npm install --save react-router-dom "  and " npm install --save-dev @types/react-router-dom"
+step5: If routing is required use " npm install --save react-router-dom "  and " npm install --save-dev @types/react-router-dom"

 React-routing Bug references: